-Commercial trucks pose significant risks of severe damages and injuries to other drivers and pedestrians sharing or near the roadway.
+Commercial trucks pose significant risks in Indiana of severe damages and injuries to other drivers and pedestrians sharing or near the roadway.
 Due to these risks, several state and federal regulations exist to monitor large semis and the trucking industry.

 When a driver, company, or other party responsible for a big rig fails to comply with the trucking laws in Indiana, they may be liable for the damages suffered by an injured individual in an accident.
 A knowledgeable trucking law lawyer understands the dangers of a truck that fails to comply with state and federal regulations.